Dan Darragh

-Daniel Meyer Darragh (born November 28, 1946) is a former American football player.
-He played college football at William & Mary.
-A quarterback, he played professionally in the American Football League for the Buffalo Bills from 1968 through 1969, and for the NFL Bills in 1970.
+Daniel Meyer Darragh (November 28, 1946 – September 2, 2025) was an American professional football player who was a quarterback for the Buffalo Bills in the American Football League (AFL) and National Football League (NFL).
+He played college football for the William & Mary Tribe.
+Darragh played for the Bills in the AFL from 1968 through 1969 and in the NFL in 1970.
 He shared the starting job with Ed Rutkowski, Kay Stephenson and Tom Flores in 1968 while long-time starter and former AFL MVP Jack Kemp was out with an injury.
-He is now a practicing attorney in Pittsburgh.
+After retiring, he became a practicing attorney focusing on environmental issues in Pittsburgh.

 College career

-Dan Darragh played college football for William & Mary.
-Ironically, his head coach was Marv Levy, the man who'd lead the Buffalo Bills to four straight Super Bowls.
+Darragh played college football for William & Mary under head coach Marv Levy (years later, Levy would coach the Buffalo Bills).
 In 1965, Darragh plated in 10 games for William & Mary, passing for 8 touchdown passes, 896 yards and 7 interceptions, and two rushing touchdowns.
-The Tribe finished with a 6-4 record overall, 5-1 in the Southern Conference.
-The next season, the Tribe's record slip to 5-4-1 overall, 4-1-1 in conference.
-The Tribe became more a pass first offense, with Darragh throwing the ball for 1,346 yards, first time he'd eclipsed the 1,000 yard passing mark in his career.
-In Darragh's senior season, William & Mary continued to struggle, but on November, 11th, 1967, they played West Virginia to a 16-16 tie, handing the Mountaineers the only blemish on their conference record.
+The Tribe finished with a 6–4 record overall, 5–1 in the Southern Conference.
+The next season, the Tribe's record slip to 5–4–1 overall, 4–1–1 in conference.
+The Tribe became more a pass first offense, with Darragh throwing the ball for 1,346 yards, first time he'd eclipsed the 1,000-yard passing mark in his career.
+In Darragh's senior season, William & Mary continued to struggle, but on November 11th, 1967, they played West Virginia to a 16–16 tie, handing the Mountaineers the only blemish on their conference record.